 Walk on by

 If they haven’t already started walking, the 12-18 month stage will mark the first time your toddler takes their first steps.
 They’ve probably already had their first pair of prewalkers, so now’s the time to move on to their first shoes.
-We all know that you’ll want a pair that are comfortable and support the first stage of their walking development - Bobux and TOMS are great for cool styles for that first pair of kicks too.
+We all know that you’ll want a pair that are comfortable and support the first stage of their walking development - Bobux is great for cool styles for that first pair of kicks.